sandipchitale/docker-dive/README.md

 Otherwise, the extension first runs the `docker images` command to get a the list of known Docker images.
 Then the user is prompted to select a Docker image.
 Then the `dive` command in run on that docker image.

-The `docker` and `dive` commands are expected to be available on the PATH.
+The `docker` commands is expected to be available on the PATH.

+Uses the `dive` command from the path specified in settings.
+Default value is `dive`, in which case the `docker` commands is expected to be available on the PATH.

 ## Known Issues